By Jen Hildebrand

 - This means that parents and students will not have to estimate their tax information as they have done in the past, barring people who are on an October 15 extension.

 Still have questions?
 Please reach out to us.
 We are here to guide you through this process and can help evaluate the best way to fund college education.
-Visit our website at makinglifecount.com or contact Jen Hildebrand –firstname.lastname@example.org, (913) 345-1881.
+You can schedule a meeting by clicking below, contact Jen Hildebrand –email@example.com, or call (913) 345-1881.